yuganter98/smart_todo/README.md

 2-In this you have to install requirment.txt file 3-Now you have to replace your cred for supabase database in smart-todo/setting.py 4-you have to put your api key in api_utils.py
+5- To run first run this command - python manage.py makemigrations (to migrate table in database) 6- To start run this command python manage.py runserver